nickchase/k0s/docs/examples/oidc/oidc-cluster-configuration.md

   apiGroup: rbac.authorization.k8s.io
 ```

-The provided Role example is an all-inclusive and comprehensive example and should be tuned up to your actual requirements.
+The provided `Role` example is an all-inclusive and comprehensive example and should be tuned to your actual requirements.

 ### kubeconfig management

-NB: it's not safe to provide full content of the `/var/lib/k0s/pki/admin.conf` to the end-user.
-Instead, create a user specific kubeconfig with limited permissions.
+**Note:** It's not safe to provide full content of the `/var/lib/k0s/pki/admin.conf` to the end-user.
+Instead, create a user-specific `kubeconfig` with limited permissions.

 The authorization side of the kubeconfig management is described in provider specific guides.
-Use `/var/lib/k0s/pki/admin.conf` as a template for cluster specific kubeconfig.
+Use `/var/lib/k0s/pki/admin.conf` as a template for cluster specific kubeconfigs.

 ## References